jakearchibald/jakearchibald.com/static-build/posts/2022/12/html-codecs-parameter-for-av1/index.md

 ## cp, tc, mc

-These are the 'color primaries', 'transfer characteristics', and 'matrix coefficients'.
+These are the 'colour primaries', 'transfer characteristics', and 'matrix coefficients'.
 If you managed to get through the whole `CCC` mess, I think we can do these three _all at once_.

 ```sh
 grep -e color_primaries -e transfer_characteristics -e matrix_coefficients dump.txt